steven-wolfman/ubc-term-finder/dev-story.md

 2. [Install typescript](https://www.typescriptlang.org/download) for development: `npm install --save-dev typescript`.
 3. Install jest for development: `npm install --save-dev jest @types/jest ts-jest`.
 The `--save-dev` part ensures that installing the `ubc-term-finder` package won't install jest, but cloning the repo and running `npm install` locally will.
 This also includes jest typescript support, to support typescript later on.
 <!-- 3.
 Install babel for development: `npm install --save-dev babel-jest @babel/core @babel/preset-env @babel/cli`.
 This includes `babel-jest` for integration with jest, see the [jest notes on TypeScript/Babel](https://jestjs.io/docs/getting-started#using-typescript).
 If we use this, we'll also want `@babel/preset-typescript`. -->
 4. Next up, [`eslint`]() ([`tslint` has been deprecated](https://www.npmjs.com/package/tslint)) and [`prettier`](https://prettier.io/), which interact fairly heavily, since they serve similar purposes: `npm install --save-dev eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin prettier`.
 This doesn't yet set up config files for either one.
-Then, for integration: `npm install --save-dev eslint-config-prettier eslint-plugin-prettier`
+Then, for integration: `npm install --save-dev eslint-config-prettier eslint-plugin-prettier eslint-plugin-jest`

 Now everything is installed, but mostly still needs to be configured: